isc-projects/bind9/doc/notes/notes-9.17.20.rst

   a steady response rate on a loaded resolver while these internal data structures are resized. :gl:`#2941`

-- The output of ``rndc serve-stale status`` has been clarified.
+- The output of :option:`rndc serve-stale status <rndc serve-stale>` has been clarified.
 It now explicitly reports whether retention of stale data in the cache is enabled (``stale-cache-enable``), and whether returning such data in responses is enabled (``stale-answer-enable``). :gl:`#2742`